MacHaffie Site (24JF4)

-History of the Site
+History

-The site was discovered in 1938 when A. J. Harstad, an amateur minerologist, spotted chipped stones and bone eroding from a cutbank, which he pointed out to Edmund and June MacHaffie.
+The site was discovered in 1938 when A. J. Harstad, an amateur mineralogist, spotted chipped stones and bone eroding from a cutbank, which he pointed out to Edmund and June MacHaffie.
 MacHaffie was a newspaper editor and well-known amateur archeologist in Helena.
 The MacHaffies found several artifacts near the site including what they described as a "Clovis point" and "Yuma Point".

 From 1946 through 1948, a River Basin Survey was conducting a cultural resources survey of the nearby area that would later be flooded by the Canyon Ferry Dam.
 MacHaffie convinced the head of that crew, Wesley L. Bliss, to assess the site.
 Bliss collected several pieces which are currently held at the Smithsonian Institution.

 Guided by MacHaffie, a researcher from University of Montana, Carling Malouf and his student Dick Forbis visited the site in 1949.
 Malouf obtained permission for Forbis to excavate the site.
 In 1951, Forbis led a party from Columbia University which conducted excavation of the site.

 Forbis's findings garnered significant publicity, including a 1951 article in the New York Times.
 The publicity attracted looters, however many looters mistakenly dug in the wrong location.

 From 1952 until 1980, academic research at the site was limited to a few University of Montana field trips and limited excavations.
 Forbis's student Leslie Davis resumed investigations at MacHaffie from 1989 through 2010.

 The site was added to the National Register of Historic Placeson April 3, 1986.
 In 2009, the landowner, Pamela Bompart, donated the site to the Archaeological Conservancy with hopes of protecting the remaining resource from destruction by future housing development and looters.